-This step should be completed before any financial commitments are made for travel.
+This step should be completed before any arrangements and financial commitments are made for travel.

 A Travel Authorization (TA) Request includes the trip itinerary, the business purpose and estimated travel expenses.
 When approved, it places a traveler in official travel status covered by university travel policies and eligible for potential reimbursement.

 University travelers are required to choose the travel alternatives that are most economical and advantageous to the state.

 When do I need a Travel Authorization Request?

 TAs are required for all overnight and/or out-of-state travel, including trips at no cost to Western

 Travelers who do not obtain prior approval as required may be responsible for any unauthorized expenses.

 If a traveler would like to add vacation or other personal use onto a legitimate business trip, it is allowed when all of the following conditions are met:

 - The primary purpose of the trip is official state business;